grilix/luminustest/README.md

     ...
     web_1 | Started server on port 3000

+Run the database migrations:

+    $ fig run web lein ragtime migrate

-The server is running, but it's listening on a different IP (because of boot2docker), to discover the IP:
+Everything is running, but the web server is listening on a different IP (because of boot2docker), to discover the IP:

     $ boot2docker ip